All Episodes

 It is a civil suit.

-No doubt they'll go after the deputies involved, their families, the department itself, And the county of Riverside, I'm sure they'll go after that, uh, trying to determine where the deep pockets are, where the money is.
+I'm sure they'll go after that, trying to determine where the deep pockets are, where the money is.

 Dear Art, here's the facts.

-Remembering that the least amount of force to affect the arrest is all that can be used.
+First, the use of force for police is as follows, remembering that the least amount of force to affect the arrest is all that can be used.

-Four, the nightstick.
+Four, the night stick.

 Five, chemical mace, pepper, that sort of thing.

-Six, chaser or dog, if at hand.
+Six, taser or dog, if at hand.

 And then finally, seven, deadly force, including guns.